Hotels near Santa Rita Park

 Which hotels near Santa Rita Park offer free breakfast?

-Which hotels near Santa Rita Park have a pool?
+Which hotels near Santa Rita Park have an outdoor pool?

 Which hotels near Santa Rita Park offer free parking?